-End of life decision-making for infants, young children and adolescent children can be a very challenging and emotional experience for the child, parents, families and health professionals.
+End of life decision-making for infants, young children and older children can be a very challenging and emotional experience for the child, parents, families and health professionals.
 Often questions over whether to withhold or withdraw life-sustaining treatment can arise at the very beginning of an infant’s life, such as for extremely premature neonates, or infants with severe congenital conditions.
 Younger and older children may also suffer from health conditions or traumatic incidents which result in decisions about life-sustaining treatment.

 This webpage discusses the law relating to withholding and withdrawing life-sustaining treatment from children.
 It also explains the Supreme Court and Family Court of Australia’s powers in relation to decision-making for children.